Wife accused of dismembering man's body, collecting benefits

 LAS VEGAS (AP) — A 69-year-old Las Vegas woman is accused of defrauding Social Security for years after she allegedly dismembered her dead husband’s body and threw his remains in the trash, according to a federal criminal complaint.

-Nancy Shedleski deposited $121,000 of her husband's retirement benefits after he died in 2015 death and Social Security officials didn't know anything was wrong until they received an anonymous tip in 2019 that the husband had disappeared, according to the complaint filed last week in Nevada.
+Nancy Shedleski deposited $121,000 of her husband's retirement benefits after his 2015 death, and Social Security officials didn't know anything was wrong until they received an anonymous tip in 2019 that the husband had disappeared, according to the complaint filed last week in Nevada.

 The complaint, which charged Shedleski with theft of government money, identified the husband only as “J.P.S." and said he was in his 70s when he died.

-Survivor’s benefits for Shedleski in 2019 if her husband’s death has been reported would have been $14,000, but her husband’s benefits that were distributed that year totaled $24,000, the complaint said.
+Survivor benefits for Shedleski in 2019 if her husband’s death had been reported would have been $14,000, but her husband’s benefits that were distributed that year totaled $24,000, the complaint said.

-When contacted by federal officials, Shedleski initially said her husband was traveling but later admitted to dismembering his body and disposing of his remains after he died at their Pennsylvania home, the complaint said.
+When contacted by federal officials, Shedleski initially said her husband was traveling, but she later admitted to dismembering his body and disposing of his remains after he died at their Pennsylvania home, the complaint said.

 “Shedleski confirmed there was no ambulance, no hospitalization, no funeral, no burial and no cremation," the complaint said.